seeker142/seeker142.github.io/_posts/Honzuki/2024-08-16-honzukimanga_p3v08.markdown

 「May Leidenschaft, God of Fire, bless them with the protection of Angriff, God of War.」

-The blue light of blessing rained down upon us as we fought to defend the Ruel tree.
+The blue light of blessing rained down upon us as we fought to defend the Ruelle tree.
 In the next instant, my body suddenly felt lighter, and my arms no longer hurt.
 In addition, I managed to slay a feybeast in a single swing, as if the sharpness of my spear had been magnified.

 *...A single blessing makes this much difference?*